 - Cover letter explaining how this opportunity fits into your current coursework and future career plans (500 words maximum)

-Applications should be submitted to email@example.com.
+The resume and cover letter should be submitted to email@example.com.
 In addition, please inform your program’s internship placement office or department chair that you are applying for this program.
 A student may submit more than one application if they are considering different internship or project opportunities.

 For more information